Today, I’m going to be sharing with you the integrated strategy combo I apply to get and retain more clients from various platforms.

 However, there are certainly some drawbacks when it comes to the integrated model.

 For instance, just integrating in-person clients will leave you with a limited client volume.
-You will still need to go through the motion of converting new online clients in order to fully satisfy the potential for that end of your business.
+You will still need to go through the motion of converting new online clients to satisfy the potential for that end of your business fully.

 Speaking about marketing and conversion, keep your eyes peeled for some awesome premium content in that area that I will be launching soon.

-An integrated approach also means you can’t focus completely on one model and have to divide your efforts.
+An integrated approach also means you can’t focus completely on one model and must divide your efforts.

 As far as clients are concerned, the integrated approach can become confusing for some, especially if they aren’t used to the back and forth between modern tech and more traditional service channels.